expressjs/expressjs.com/en/guide/error-handling.md

 ])
 ```

-In the above example `next` is provided as the callback for `fs.writeFile`,
+In the above example, `next` is provided as the callback for `fs.writeFile`,
 which is called with or without errors.
-If there is no error the second
+If there is no error, the second
 handler is executed, otherwise Express catches and processes the error.

 You must catch errors that occur in asynchronous code invoked by route handlers or